aakllee/aakllee.github.io/content/posts/linkedin/index.md

 verified via my university email address, is an obviously contrived excuse to imbibe my personal data to be sold off to God knows where.
 I never had my ID on here before, why should adding it now verify anything?
-It is a malicious and insidious pattern which permeates not just LinkedIn, but the very veins of the internet, and quite frankly should be illegal (in fact it likely already is).
+It is a malicious and insidious pattern which should quite frankly be illegal (in fact it likely already is).

 But I have better things to do, so I go off to do such better things.
 I come back later and try again and now, my phone number is